Raleigh bar owner calls on stricter gun laws following mass shooting at Colorado club

 Colorado Springs police said the gunman, identified as Anderson Lee Aldrich, entered before midnight Saturday and immediately opened fire, killing at least five people and injuring 25 others, before patrons confronted and stopped him.

-Triangle resident Candis Cox, who works with LGBTQ Center of Durham, said seven bullets hit her friend, who was on vacation, in his back as he attempted to run from the shooter.
+Triangle resident Candis Cox with LGBTQ Center of Durham, said seven bullets hit her friend, who was on vacation, in his back as he attempted to run from the shooter.
 Cox's friend told her it happened minutes after Aldrich shot another victim in the face at close range.

 "My friend took off running toward the back door, and got hit seven times, and made it outside.
 And somehow made it over a little fence and landed in the parking lot of the 7-Eleven that they keep showing.
 And called his father, 'cause he thought he was dying.
 He was bleeding out and everything, so he called his father, told his father goodbye," Cox said.